How to Self-Publish a Children’s Paperback Book

-You only will want to select color interior if you have color images on the pages of your book.
+You only will want to select a color interior if you have color images on the pages of your book.
 Keep in mind that this will increase the print cost of your book.
 You’ll want to keep the price low enough so that a buyer will not hesitate to select your book for their child.

 On the other hand, however, color is an important consideration.
 Children like to look at color images.
-So you need to weight one consideration over the other and make your own decision on the interior being back & white or color.
+So you need to weigh one consideration over the other and make your own decision on the interior being back & white or color.

 2. Trim Size:

-This needs to match the page size you specified with MS Word, otherwise an error will occur later in the review stage and you will need to correct it to match.
+This needs to match the page size you specified with MS Word.
+Otherwise, an error will occur later in the review stage, and you will need to correct it to match.